quivero/prego/README.md

 ### As a solution

-I may apologize the reader for the author's envy for similar python library [networkx](https://networkx.org/documentation/stable/reference/classes/index.html).
+I ask the reader apologies for the author's envy regarding similar python library [networkx](https://networkx.org/documentation/stable/reference/classes/index.html).
 They provide multiple concepts for graph formalization and defition whose author's knowledge lacks.
 Hence, it seems reasonable to offer similar features in this directions.

 Likewise, the library [Dracula](https://www.graphdracula.net/) offers a graphical manner to visualize graphs.
 It may be a future feature.